-An addiction is a behaviour that is difficult or seemingly impossible to control, one that is difficult to moderate or stop, and that often leads to difficulties for the addicted person as well as those that are close to them.
+Addiction can be described as any behaviour that seems difficult or almost impossible to control, one that is difficult to moderate or stop, and that often leads to difficulties for the addicted person as well as those that are close to them.
 To overcome addictive behaviour and to achieve real change it is necessary to get an understanding of the 'big picture' and the issues, current or past, that underlie and drive the behaviour.

 Up to date theories suggest that addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
 Dysfunction in these circuits leads to characteristic biological, psychological and social manifestations.
 This is reflected in an individual obsessively and compulsively pursuing reward and/or relief by substance use and other behaviors.

 Addiction is characterised by an inability to consistently abstain, little or no behavioural control, craving, diminished recognition of significant problem behaviours and interpersonal relationships, and a dysfunctional emotional response.
 Like other chronic conditions, addiction often involves cycles of relapse and remission.
 Without treatment or engagement in recovery activities, addiction is progressive and can result in disability or premature death.